meralr/COVID_ISTANBUL/README.md

   * Generate our table 1
   * Create many many scatterplots in a new folder */output* for data exploration.
 This is how we identified the threshold for lymphocytes.

-We did our part and shared our data.
-Let's hope this is over quick.

 Good luck and stay healthy!